Seed Starting 101

 Please note: online registration for this class has closed.
 On-site registration will begin at 9:30am on 10/7.

 About Horticulture and Gardening

-As a community leader in plant based knowledge and education, BRIT is pleased to partner with experts in the fields of horticulture and gardening to provide the public with opportunities to expand their knowledge of the plant world through a variety of classes and workshops.
+As community leaders in plant based knowledge and education, BRIT and the Fort Worth Botanic Garden are pleased to partner with experts in the fields of horticulture and gardening to provide the public with opportunities to expand their knowledge of the plant world through a variety of classes and workshops.